Fill Out Form 56 Online in 2026

 What is Form 56 used for?

-• Notify the IRS about starting or ending a fiduciary relationship under section 6903.
+• Notify the IRS of the creation or termination of a fiduciary relationship under section 6903.

-• Provide notice of qualification under section 6036.
+• Provide notice of fiduciary qualification under section 6036 when required.

-• Allow the IRS to communicate with the fiduciary on tax issues linked to the estate, trust, or individual.
+• Enable the IRS to communicate directly with the fiduciary regarding tax matters related to an estate, trust, or individual.

 fill pdf form